Tarta de Santiago

 Before you start

-In a large bowl, combine the almond flour, granulated sugar, lemon zest, cinnamon, and salt.
-Use your fingers to rub the lemon zest into the sugar and almonds, releasing the citrus oils to perfume the mix.
+In a large bowl, combine the almond flour, granulated sugar, lemon zest, cinnamon, and salt, rubbing the zest into the sugar with your fingers to release the fragrant oils.

-Pour the batter into the prepared pan.
-Tap the pan firmly on the counter to knock out any trapped air bubbles.
-Bake for 30 to 35 minutes until you see a deep golden-brown crust and a toothpick inserted into the center comes out with just a few moist crumbs.
+Pour the batter into the pan, tap it firmly on the counter to knock out air bubbles, and bake on the center rack for 30 to 35 minutes until a toothpick comes out with just a few moist crumbs.

 Ingredients